|Package name||DNS Server|

 You can both stop and start the DNS Server service from the Package Center.
 Look it up among the installed packages.
 Please select it and change its status when Package Center opens its page with the arrow next to the button.

 You can also stop the DNS Server service via SSH.

 Uninstall and removal

-Before you uninstall DNS Server, make sure that it is not included in any backup task of Hyper Backup.
+Before you uninstall the DNS Server, ensure it is not included in any backup task of Hyper Backup.
 Remove DNS Server from that task to prevent errors during backup.

-You can uninstall DNS Server via Package Center.
-As a precaution, check that the DNS Server and the installed zones on it are not used anymore.
+You can uninstall the DNS Server via Package Center.
+As a precaution, check that the DNS Server and the installed zones are not used anymore.
 Clients on the network do not rely on the DNS Server.

-Some good resources that can you better understand DNS:
+Some good resources that can help you better understand DNS:

 Rob Pickering on DNS Server: https://robpickering.com/configuring-synology-for-forward-and-reverse-internal-dns-resolution/